-SALES OF PRINTS
+SALES OF WORKS

 • Artists will be notified of sales by email shortly after they occur and will receive the balance due within six weeks of the end of the exhibition.